S-Espinet/Shoplister.Solution/capstone-proposal.md

 **Name of Project:** Shoplister

-**Project's Purpose of Goal** *(What will it do for users?)***:** Egg Basket App will allow users to create a shopping list.
+**Project's Purpose of Goal** *(What will it do for users?)***:**
+I have used Google's shopping list web app for a couple of years now.
+It's functional, but it allows duplicate items to be added.
+This is frustrating, so this is a shopping list app that won't allow duplicate entries.
+Shoplister will allow users to create a shopping list.
 They will have the ability to create items and organize them by store, as well as check off, delete, and update items.

 **List the absolute minimum features the project requires to meet this purpose or goal:**